CH-Earth/datatool/README.md

 Usage:
   extract-dataset [options...]
 Script options:
   -d, --dataset                         Meteorological forcing dataset of interest -i, --dataset-dir=DIR                 The source path of the dataset file(s) -v, --variable=var1[,var2[...]]
-Variables to process -o, --output-dir=DIR			Writes processed files to DIR -s, --start-date=DATE			The start date of the data -e, --end-date=DATE			The end date of the data
-  -l, --lat-lims=REAL,REAL		Latitude's upper and lower bounds -n, --lon-lims=REAL,REAL		Longitude's upper and lower bounds -a, --shape-file=PATH			Path to the ESRI shapefile; optional -m, --ensemble=ens1,[ens2[...]]
-Ensemble members to process; optional Leave empty to extract all ensemble members
+Variables to process -o, --output-dir=DIR                  Writes processed files to DIR -s, --start-date=DATE                 The start date of the data -e, --end-date=DATE                   The end date of the data -l, --lat-lims=REAL,REAL              Latitude's upper and lower bounds -n, --lon-lims=REAL,REAL              Longitude's upper and lower bounds -a, --shape-file=PATH                 Path to the ESRI shapefile; optional -m, --ensemble=ens1,[ens2[...]]
+Ensemble members to process; optional
-  -j, --submit-job			Submit the data extraction process as a job
-					on the SLURM system; optional
-  -k, --no-chunk			No parallelization, recommended for small domains -p, --prefix=STR			Prefix  prepended to the output files -b, --parsable			Parsable SLURM message mainly used
-					for chained job submissions
-  -c, --cache=DIR			Path of the cache directory; optional -E, --email=user@example.com		E-mail user when job starts, ends, and finishes; optional -V, --version				Show version
+                                        Leave empty to extract all ensemble members -j, --submit-job                      Submit the data extraction process as a job on the SLURM system; optional -k, --no-chunk                        No parallelization, recommended for small domains -p, --prefix=STR                      Prefix  prepended to the output files -b, --parsable                        Parsable SLURM message mainly used for chained job submissions -c, --cache=DIR                       Path of the cache directory; optional -E, --email=user@example.com          E-mail user when job starts, ends, or
+                                        fails; optional
+  -u, --account                         Digital Research Alliance of Canada's sponsor's
+                                        account name; optional, defaults to \'rpp-kshook`'
-  -h, --help				Show this screen and exit
+  -V, --version                         Show version -h, --help                            Show this screen and exit

 ```
 # Available Datasets